dovecot/documentation/source/configuration_manual/proxy_settings.rst

     process_limit = 4
    }

-These 3 settings configure the imap-login process to be in "high performance mode" as explained in http://wiki.dovecot.org/LoginProcess.
+These 3 settings configure the imap-login process to be in "high performance mode" as explained in :ref:`login_processes`.
 The 4 should be changed to the number of CPU cores on the server.

 The ``client_limit`` setting should be increased to be as high as needed.
 The max number of connections per server is ``client_limit * process_limit``, so 40k connections in the above configuration.